TrueNASGuide

-TrueNAS SCALE vs CORE in 2026: Which Should You Install?
+TrueNAS SCALE vs CORE in 2026: Which to Install

-TrueNAS CORE is FreeBSD-based and battle-tested.
-TrueNAS SCALE is Linux-based and runs containers and VMs natively.
-Here is how to pick the right one for a home NAS today.
+TrueNAS CORE hit its final release in 2025; SCALE is the Linux-based future with native apps and VMs.
+Here is how to pick the right one for a home NAS in 2026.

 This guide explains how the two differ, what each is genuinely good at, and how to choose.